 - AKG C 414 XLS: The AKG C 414 XLS (link to check the price on Amazon) is a multi-pattern large-diaphragm condenser.
 The high sound quality and versatility of this microphone make it a top recommendation for

 grandpiano.
 With 9 selectable polar patterns, 3 high-pass filters, and 3 attenuation pads, this microphone is a top choice for any mic configuration around a grand piano.

-- Rode NT1-A: The Rode NT1-A (link to check the price on Amazon) is a large diaphragm cardioid condenser microphone.
-It’s an extremely quiet and reactive microphone that provides pristine clarity and accuracy when used on
+- Rode NT1-A: The Rode NT1-A (link to check the price on Amazon) is a large-diaphragm cardioid condenser microphone.
+It's an extremely quiet and reactive microphone that provides pristine clarity and accuracy when used on a

 grandpiano.
 The NT1-A is my top recommendation for a “budget” grand piano microphone.

 The grand piano deserves the best recording equipment when it comes time to capture the instrument's immense sound.
 Microphone(s) play a big role in capturing the essence of a piano's sound and shouldn't be overlooked in any studio or live environment.

 Before we get into the details of the recommended grand piano microphones, let's discuss the sound of a grand piano.

 Related My New Microphone articles:

 • Top 11 Benefits Of Learning & Playing Piano